kyleerhabor/advance/README.md

 ## Screenshot

 <details>
-  <summary>An example using the 1st volume of the manga "The Ancient Magus' Bride"</summary>
+  <summary>An example using the first volume of the manga "The Ancient Magus' Bride"</summary>

   <img src="Documentation/Screenshot.png" alt="The app showcasing the main canvas with one image, and a sidebar with three images.">
 </details>